spec-framework/documentation/output/book.md

 &nbsp;

-Then rows and columns can be combined to build more complex layouts\.The example [2\.6](#ex_three_columns) shows how to create a 3 columns layout with three buttons in each column\.This example also introduce `addSplitter` which is used to add a splitter between the element added before it and the element added after\.
+Rows and columns can be combined to build more complex layouts, and splitters between cells can be added\.The example [2\.6](#ex_three_columns) shows how to create a 3 column layout, containing three buttons in each column\.This example also shows the `addSplitter` message, which adds a splitter between the element added before it and the element added after\.